A no-go theorem in bumblebee vector-tensor cosmology: Summary Conclusions

-\section{Summary \& conclusions}
+\section{Summary \& Conclusions}

 In the last decade, a plethora of studies on the bumblebee model has been published.
 This model, which can be regarded as a vector subset of the SME framework, spontaneously breaks local Lorentz and diffeomorphism symmetries while retaining full observer covariance.
 Thanks to its relative simplicity, it has become a popular testbed for spacetime-symmetry breaking, yet several important aspects have so far been largely overlooked in the literature.
-In this paper, we have elucidated several important features of this class of models, specifically concerning the non-minimal coupling to gravity, by analyzing their cosmological perturbations.
-We showed that, to avoid extra ghostly propagating scalar mode, we have two choices of minimal coupling to gravity or imposing the degeneracy condition $\sigma=-\xi/2$ between the non-minimal couplings in the action \eqref{eq:action}.
-The first is a trivial choice while imposing the latter yields the following action
+In this paper, we have elucidated some important features of this class of models, specifically concerning the non-minimal coupling to gravity by analyzing their cosmological perturbations.
+In particular, we extended the standard bumblebee action to include all possible marginal operators together with a general vector potential.
+Since all operators are marginal, no scale enters the action beyond $\Mpl$ and those encoded in the potential.
+After studying the background equations for homogeneous and isotropic backgrounds, we extended our study to the linear stability analysis.
+Since this is a $U(1)$ breaking vector theory non-minimally coupled to gravity, we expect that the model should be propagating two tensor modes, two vector modes, and one scalar mode.
+We found that the tensor modes and the vector modes are stable.

-where $G_{\mu\nu}=R_{\mu\nu}-Rg_{\mu\nu}/2$ is the Einstein tensor.
-At this point, the bumblebee model becomes a subset of generalized Proca theories \cite{Heisenberg:2014rta} with the following identification\footnote{When this paper was in the final stage of preparation, \cite{Heisenberg:2025roe} appeared.
-In this paper, the authors mention that generalized Proca can be regarded as a higher-derivative extension of the bumblebee model.} $G_2 = -\frac{1}{4}B_{\mu\nu}B^{\mu\nu}-V_B\left(B^2\right)$ and $G_4 = \frac{1}{2}\left(M_{\rm Pl}^2-\xi B^2\right)$ where $X=-B_\mu B^\mu/2$.
-Although we have shown this through perturbative analysis around the FLRW background, it is a well-known fact that this result is independent of the background \cite{Heisenberg:2014rta}.
-We emphasize that $\sigma=-\xi/2$ is not a simple choice of parameter, but indeed prevents propagation of extra ghostly mode and, when imposed, completely change the results.
-Moreover, by imposing the degeneracy condition, the vector field becomes non-dynamical in FLRW background, and consequently the form of the potential is completely fixed in vacuum as